 Detecting attacks within network-based traffic has been of great interest in the data mining community over decades.
 Recently, Buczak and Guven [1] presented an overview of the community effort with regard to this issue.
-However,
+However, there are still open challenges (e.g. the high cost of false-positives or the lack of labeled data sets which are publicly available) for the successful use of data mining algorithms for anomaly-based intrusion detection [2, 3].
+In this work, we focus on a specific challenge within that setting.

 Problem Statement.
 For network-based intrusion detection (NIDS), few labeled data sets are publicly available which contain realistic user behavior and up-to-date attack scenarios.
 Available data sets are often outdated or suffer from other shortcomings.
 Using real network traffic is also problematic due to the missing ground truth.
-Since flow-based data sets contain millions up to billions of flows, manual labeling of real network traffic is difficult even for security

-- experts and extremely time-consuming.
+Since flow-based data sets contain millions up to billions of flows, manual labeling of real network traffic is difficult even for security experts and extremely time-consuming.
 As another disadvantage, real network traffic often cannot be shared within the community due to privacy concerns.
-However, labeled data sets are necessary for training supervised data mining methods (e.g. classification algorithms) and provide the basis for evaluating the performance of supervised as well as unsupervised anomaly-based intrusion detection methods. - detection methods.
+However, labeled data sets are necessary for training supervised data mining methods (e.g. classification algorithms) and provide the basis for evaluating the performance of supervised as well as unsupervised data mining algorithms.

 Objective.
 Large training data sets with high variance can increase the robustness of anomaly-based intrusion detection methods.
-Therefore, we intend to build a generative model which allows to generate realistic flow-based network traffic.
-The generated data can be used to improve the training of anomalybased intrusion detection methods as well as for their evaluation.
+Therefore, we intend to build a generative model which allows us to generate realistic flow-based network traffic.
+The generated data can be used to improve the training of anomaly-based intrusion detection methods as well as for their evaluation.
 To that end, we propose an approach that is able to learn the characteristics of collected network traffic and generates new flow-based network traffic with the same underlying characteristics.

 Approach and Contributions.
 Generative Adversarial Networks (GANs) [4] are a popular method to generate synthetic data by learning from a given set of input data.
-GANs consist of two neural networks, a generator network G and a discriminator network D. The generator network G is trained to generate synthetic data from noise.
+GANs consist of two networks, a generator network G and a discriminator network D. The generator network G is trained to generate synthetic data from noise.
 The discriminator network D is trained to distinguish generated synthetic data from real world data.
-The generator

-- network G is trained by the output signal gradient of the discriminator network D. G and D are trained iteratively until the generator network G is able to fool the discriminator network D. GANs achieve remarkably good results in image generation [5, 6, 7, 8].
-Furthermore, GANs have also been used for generating text [9] or molecules [10]. - This work uses GANs to generate complete flow-based network traffic with all typical attributes.
+The generator network G is trained by the output signal gradient of the discriminator network D. G and D are trained iteratively until the generator network G is able to fool the discriminator network D. GANs achieve remarkably good results in image generation [5, 6, 7, 8].
+Furthermore, GANs have also been used for generating text [9] or molecules [10].

+This work uses GANs to generate complete flow-based network traffic with all typical attributes.
 To the best of our knowledge, this is the first work that uses GANs for this purpose.
 GANs can only process continuous input attributes.
-This poses a major challenge since flow-based network data consist of continuous and categorical attributes (e.g. IP addresses or port numbers).
-Therefore, - we analyze different preprocessing strategies to transform categorical attributes of flow-based network data into continuous attributes.
+This poses a major challenge since flow-based network data consist of continuous and categorical attributes.
+Consequently, we analyze different preprocessing strategies to transform categorical attributes of flow-based network data into continuous attributes.
 The first method simply treats attributes like IP addresses and ports as numerical values.
 The second method creates binary attributes from categorical attributes.
-The third method uses IP2Vec [11] to learn meaningful vector representations of cate- - gorical attributes.
+The third method uses IP2Vec [11] to learn meaningful vector representations of categorical attributes.
 After preprocessing, we use Improved Wasserstein GANs (WGAN-GP) [12] with the two time-scale update rule (TTUR) proposed by Heusel et al. [13] to generate new flow-based network data based on the public CIDDS-001 [14] data set.
 Then, we evaluate the quality of the generated data with several evaluation measures.
-The proposed approach is able to generate re- - alistic flows but does not consider the temporal dependencies of flow sequences.
-As a consequence, this approach can be used to generate additional training data for intrusion detection methods which process flows individually like [15], [16] or [17] and for all approaches which operate on data sets with no timestamps like KDD CUP 99 (e.g. [18]) or NSL-KDD (e.g. [19]).
-However, it can - not be used to generate additional training data for approaches which operate on time windows or sequences of flows like [20] or [21].